Wayne County, North Carolina: Economy

 Wayne County's local industries are involved in a range of operations from simple assembly to complex manufacturing processes resulting in products ranging from bread and poultry feed to automobile parts and electric transformers.
 Substantial technological improvements in recent years involving modernization of plant facilities and the addition of sophisticated manufacturing equipment have resulted in enhanced profitability and productivity for many of the local manufacturing firms.

 The combination of a mild climate, a freeze-free growing season of about 225 days and a wide range of soil types contribute to a highly productive agricultural area.
 Total gross farm sales in Wayne County in 2006 was approximately US$329,082,138.
 Field crops, including the primary crops of tobacco, corn, cotton, soybeans, and wheat accounted for nearly 12% of the farm income or US$38,583,389.

 Income from livestock and poultry production was US$236,287,547 in 2006 and derived primarily from swine operations.
 Swine production has increased rapidly, making it the single largest source of farm income.
 In 2006 farm income from swine production was US$75,409,690 or 23% of all farm income.
 Wayne County ranks 7th in the nation for production of swine.

 Seymour Johnson Air Force Base is home to the 4th Fighter Wing and 916th Air Refueling Wing.
 The annual civilian and military payroll is over $282 millionUSD.
 In fiscal year 2006 the economic impact at the base totaled over $460 millionUSD.

 Education

-Wayne County is home to three colleges: Wayne Community College, University of Mount Olive (formerly known as Mount Olive College), and the Goldsboro campus of the North Carolina Wesleyan College.
+Wayne County is home to three colleges: Wayne Community College, University of Mount Olive (formerly known as Mount Olive College), and the Goldsboro campus of the North Carolina Wesleyan University.

 Public schools are administered by the Wayne County Public Schools system.
 The public schools include nine high schools and college preparation schools, nine middle schools, fourteen elementary schools and one special education school.
 The county is also home to one charter public school and six private schools.